veroxzik/arduino-psx-controller/README.md

 It is **highly** recommended that you use an [Arduino Micro](https://store.arduino.cc/products/arduino-micro) or [comparable clone](https://www.aliexpress.com/item/1893729784.html).
 This is due to the fact that all necessary pins are easily broken out.
 Using a Leonardo or Pro Micro will require you to solder onto pre-existing LEDs, which can be difficult.

-You will also need qty 2 (two) NPN signal transistors.
+You will also need qty 1 (one) NPN signal transistor.
 I used 2N2222A, but many others will work.
 A similar N-Channel MOSFET, such as the 2N7000 will also work.

 Lastly,  you will need a cable to plug into your Playstation.
 Options include:
 1. Cutting the cord from an existing controller